-- (iv) a complete liquidation or dissolution of the Company; or - (v) the sale or other disposition of all or substantially all of the assets of the Company to any Person (other than a transfer to an Affiliate). - (i) "Code" shall mean the Internal Revenue Code of 1986, as amended from time to time. - (j) "Committee" shall mean a committee of two or more members of the Board appointed by the Board in accordance with Section 3.3; provided that with respect to Awards granted pursuant to Section 10 hereof, the "Committee" shall be the Compensation Committee of the Company, which shall consist of not less than two "Outside Directors" as defined in Section 162(m). - (k) "Covered Officer" shall mean at any date (i) any individual who, with respect to the previous taxable year of the Company, was a "covered employee" of the Company within the meaning of Section 162(m) of the Code; provided, however, that the term "Covered Officer" shall not include any such individual who is designated by the Board, in its discretion, at the time of any Award or at any subsequent time, as reasonably expected not to be such a "covered employee" with respect to the current taxable year of the Company and (ii) any individual who is designated by the Board, in its discretion, at the time of any Award or at any subsequent time, as reasonably expected to be such a "covered employee" with respect to the current taxable year of the Company or with respect to the taxable year of the Company in which any applicable Award will be paid or vested. - (l) "Director" shall mean a member of the Board. - (m) "Disability" shall mean, unless otherwise defined in the applicable Award Agreement, a disability that would qualify as a total and permanent disability under the Company's then current long-term disability plan. - (n) "Employee" shall mean an officer or employee of the Company or of any Affiliate. - (o) "Exchange Act" shall mean the Securities Exchange Act of 1934, as amended from time to time. - (p) "Fair Market Value" with respect to the Shares, shall mean, for purposes of a grant of an Option or Restricted Share
+(iv) a complete liquidation or dissolution of the Company; or

+(v) the sale or other disposition of all or substantially all of the assets of the Company to any Person (other than a transfer to an Affiliate).

+(i) "Code" shall mean the Internal Revenue Code of 1986, as amended from time to time.

+(j) "Committee" shall mean a committee of two or more members of the Board appointed by the Board in accordance with Section 3.3; provided that with respect to Awards granted pursuant to Section 10 hereof, the "Committee" shall be the Compensation Committee of the Company, which shall consist of not less than two "Outside Directors" as defined in Section 162(m).

+(k) "Covered Officer" shall mean at any date (i) any individual who, with respect to the previous taxable year of the Company, was a "covered employee" of the Company within the meaning of Section 162(m) of the Code; provided, however, that the term "Covered Officer" shall not include any such individual who is designated by the Board, in its discretion, at the time of any Award or at any subsequent time, as reasonably expected not to be such a "covered employee" with respect to the current taxable year of the Company and (ii) any individual who is designated by the Board, in its discretion, at the time of any subsequent time, as reasonably expected methods with respect to the current taxable year of the company and (ii) any individual who is designated by the Board, in its discretion, at the time of any Award or at any subsequent time, as reasonably expected to be such a "covered employee" with respect to the Company or with respect to the taxable year of the Company in which any applicable Award will be paid or vested.

+(l) "Director" shall mean a member of the Board.

+(m) "Disability" shall mean, unless otherwise defined in the applicable Award Agreement, a disability that would qualify as a total and permanent disability under the Company's then current long-term disability plan.

+- (n) "Employee" shall mean an officer or employee of the Company or of any Affiliate. - (o) "Exchange Act" shall mean the Securities Exchange Act of 1934, as amended from time to time.

+(p) "Fair Market Value" with respect to the Shares, shall mean, for purposes of a grant of an Option or Restricted Share

-Award as of any date, (i) the closing sales price of the Shares on the New York Stock Exchange, or any other such exchange on which the Shares are traded, on such date, or (ii) in the event there is no public market for the Shares on such date, the fair market value as determined, in good faith, by the Board in its sole discretion (which, for purposes of Section 6.2, will in no event will be less than the net asset value of such Shares on such date, as determined in accordance with the 1940 Act and the rules thereunder), and for purposes of a sale of a Share as of any date, the actual sales price on that date.
+Award as of any date, (i) the closing sales price of the Shares on the New York Stock Exchange, or any other such exchange on which the Shares are traded, on such date, or (ii) in the event there is no public market for the Shares on such date, the fair market value as determined, in good faith, by the Board in its sole discretion (which, for purposes of Section 6.2, will in no event be less than the net asset value of such Shares on such date, as determined in accordance with the 1940 Act and the rules thereunder), and for purposes of a sale of a Share as of any date, the actual sales price on that date.